Panathenaic Stadium: Regime of the Colonels

 During the Regime of the Colonels (1967–74), large annual events were held at the stadium, particularly the "Festival of the Military Virtues of the Greeks" (in late August-early September) and the "Revolution of 21 April 1967", the date of the coup that brought the right-wing regime to power.
 In these festivals, the stadium, "with its aura of antiquity stood as a monument to Greek rebirth, national pride, and international interest."
 The dictators exploited its setting to showcase their supposed popularity and propagate their new, "revolutionary" political culture.

 2004 Olympics

 The stadium "needed no major refurbishing" prior to the 2004 Summer Olympics in Athens.
 During the games the stadium hosted the archery competition (15–21 August) and was the finish of the Marathon for both women (22 August) and men (29 August).

 2011 Special Olympics World Summer Games

 The opening ceremony of the 2011 Special Olympics World Summer Games were held here which featured special appearances such as Stevie Wonder, Vanessa Williams and Zhang Ziyi.
 The games ran from 25 June to 5 July.

+2026 Restoration

+In August 2026, the Panathenaic Stadium received its first major cleaning in over a century.
+The marble was carefully cleaned of dirt, weeds, stains, and chewing gum, alongside upgrades to the track and lighting.
+The restoration was carried out ahead of the stadium's continued role in Olympic ceremonies, including the Olympic flame ceremony for the 2028 Summer Olympics in Los Angeles.